BubbleNews/bubble-old/README.md

     - Discussion board (piazza-esque) related to the journalism project on the decline of local news and it’s political effects
 - Background: This could serve as the website for a data journalism summer project to share relevant analysis on news and polarization

+Approved - lots of content so may need to trim some features

+Note: You do not need to resubmit your final project ideas.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_